Allan-Binga/Modern-Hostel-Management-System/README.md

 4. **Handle Payments:**
      - Process payments securely with Stripe.
-     - _M-Pesa will be available once a registered business account is set up._

 5. **Check Emails:**
      - Tenants receive automated notifications—no extra steps needed.